 The name Dang Wen Li is a playful nod to “Dominique” in Cantonese, perfectly encapsulating the unique, Hong Kong-themed collection created by French pastry chef Dominique Ansel.
 His first Hong Kong location is strong on cute Hong Kong-inspired cakes and made-to-order desserts, but it also features a solid range of viennoiserie baked on-site.
 The pain au chocolat and kouign amann are essential purchases, but the mochi peanut chausson is a creative option that’s available only in Hong Kong.

-Read Jen’s suggestions on what to order.
+Read Jen’s suggestions on what to order here at one of Hong Kong’s best bakeries.

 Shop OTG63A, G/F, Ocean Terminal, Harbour City, 3–27 Canton Road, TST, 2613 8618